mwelzl/oppd/draft-welzl-panrg-oppd.md

 --- abstract

 [ Please add something to this draft, and then add your name to the author list.
-Also, consider the draft title: it now indicates that I'm the primary dude here (is that really justified?), and that we target PANRG.
+Also, consider the draft title: it now indicates that I'm the primary dude here (is that really justified, and is it a good idea?), and that we target PANRG.
 Should it carry a different name? ]

 This document surveys possibilities for On-Path Proxy Discovery (OPPD).
 It is meant to help the conversation in a planned side meeting at IETF-121 in Dublin.